 Another VPN option worth considering is ExpressVPN.
 This service starts at $8.32/month, but it’s certainly worth the price.
 It comes equipped with 3000 servers in 94 countries, RAM-only server technology, and the proprietary Lightway tunneling protocol.
 If that’s not up to your alley, you can also use the tried and true OpenVPN.

 Furthermore, this VPN is based in the British Virgin Isles and has a strong no-logs policy, guaranteeing privacy for all users.
 It’s also compatible with a wide range of devices, yet you can only have five simultaneous connections.
-However, ExpressVPN also has an easy-to-use router app, allowing you to secure your entire home network easily.
+However, ExpressVPN also has an easy-to-use router app, allowing you to easily secure your entire home network.

 You can grab the service using anonymous payment options.
 Additionally, it comes with a 30-day money-back guarantee.